 Top tips for World Book Day

-2020 marks the 23rd year of World Book Day!
-The main aim of World Book Day in the UK and Ireland is to encourage children to explore the pleasures of books and reading by providing them with the opportunity to have a book of their own.
+2021 marks the UK and Ireland’s 25th World Book Day!
+World Book Day is a global charity on a mission to encourage children to read for pleasure, by providing them with the opportunity to have a book of their own.
 At Kumon, we aim to foster a love of reading and learning in every child.
 This is why we love to celebrate World Book Day!

-3. World Book Day Bookmarks - Bookmarks helps us to keep track of our reading.
-Why not encourage your children to cut out and colour in World Book Day bookmarks?
+3. Make a World Book Day bookmark - Bookmarks helps us to keep track of our reading.
+Why not cut out and colour in World Book Day bookmarks?
 You can choose from some great designs on the World Book Day website.

-4. Host a Book Club Party - You can create and host a book club party where children can come together and share their favourite novels.
+4. Host a virtual book club party - You could create and host a book club party where children can come together online and share their favourite novels.
 Let your imaginations go wild and play World Book Day charades, where children must act out their favourite book or book character.
 There are lots of activity packs on the World Book Day website for you to create your own events.